msolvaag/redux-db/README.md

 Having a normalized state is a good strategy if your data is nested in different ways.
 The redux documentation has a nice explanation [here](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html).

 ## Contact / feedback
 Feel free to create issues and PR's.
-You may also comment/ask questions on the gitter channel: [https://gitter.im/redux-db](https://gitter.im/redux-db).

 ## Dependencies
 * none